 The GLRI has been a catalyst for unprecedented federal agency coordination that has accordingly produced unprecedented results.
 Five U.S. Areas of Concern (AOCs) have been delisted since GLRI's start and the remaining AOCs have moved dramatically closer to their eventual delisting.
-A total of 118 environmental impairments, known as Beneficial Use Impairments (BUIs), have been removed in AOCs since the start of GLRI.
+A total of 113 environmental impairments, known as Beneficial Use Impairments (BUIs), have been removed in AOCs since the start of GLRI.
 Over 6 million cubic yards of contaminated sediments have been remediated since the start of GLRI.
 This activity reflects a major change from the 25 years before the Initiative, when only one AOC was cleaned up and delisted and 10 BUIs were removed.
 GLRI resources have also been used for projects that have prevented over 2.3 million pounds of phosphorus from entering the Great Lakes between 2015 and 2022 and have reduced the phosphorus runoff contribution to harmful algal blooms in western Lake Erie, Saginaw Bay and Green Bay.
-The GLRI also produces economic benefits a 2018 University of Michigan study showed that every dollar of federal spending on GLRI projects between 2010 and 2016 will produce \$3.35 in additional economic activity in the Great Lakes region through 2036.
-This report described several cases where Great Lakes communities experienced significant new real estate and commercial development as well as increased water-based recreation and tourism as a result of GI RI-funded remediation and habitat restoration projects.
-Restoration under

-GLRI includes ecosystem protection, enhancement, rehabilitation and restoration.
+The GLRI also produces economic benefits - a 2018 University of Michigan study showed that every dollar of federal spending on GLRI projects between 2010 and 2016 will produce \$3.35 in additional economic activity in the Great Lakes region through 2036.
+This report described several cases where Great Lakes communities experienced significant new real estate and commercial development as well as increased water-based recreation and tourism as a result of GLRI-funded remediation and habitat restoration projects.
+Restoration under GLRI includes ecosystem protection, enhancement, rehabilitation and restoration.
 Since restoration is generally more costly than protection, GLRI agencies recognize the importance of ecological protection (actions taken to prevent stress to ecosystems).

 GLRI Action Plan IV outlines the next five years of work on Great Lakes environmental problems, many of which will still take decades to resolve.
 GLRI Action Plan IV lays out the necessary next steps to get us closer to the day when we will be able to achieve our long-term goals for the Great Lakes and our commitments under the U.S.-Canada Great Lakes Water Quality Agreement, including the priority actions for each lake identified in the Lakewide Action and Management Plans.
-The GLRI federal agencies that make up the GLRI Interagency Task Force and Regional Working Group (see back cover) will continue to use GLRI resources to strategically target the biggest threats to the Great Lakes ecosystem and associated human health issues in partnership with states, Tribes and other nonfederal stakeholders.
+Federal agencies (see back cover) will continue to use GLRI resources to strategically target the biggest threats to the Great Lakes ecosystem and associated human health issues in partnership with states, Tribes and other nonfederal stakeholders.
 The federal agencies will also continue to work collaboratively with partners to move forward effectively and efficiently to achieve those goals, maintain the progress that has been made and communicate results.
-Federal agencies and partners will also put a renewed focus on incorporating environmental justice so that all communities, including disadvantaged and other communities with environmental justice concerns, can equitably benefit from the GLRI.
+Federal agencies and partners will also put a renewed focus on incorporating Environmental Justice so that all communities, including underserved communities, can equitably benefit from the GLRI.

-Through Fiscal Year 2023, GLRI federal agencies have invested over \$4 billion for over 8,000 projects to improve water quality, protect and restore native habitat and species, prevent and control invasive species and address other Great Lakes environmental problems.
-Points on this image represent past and current GLRI projects.
-Please visit glri.us for more information.
+Through Fiscal Year 2022, GLRI federal agencies have invested over \$3.7 billion for over 7,500 projects to improve water quality, protect and restore native habitat and species, prevent and control invasive species, and address other Great Lakes environmental problems.